Learn how to become an OLLI instructor, propose your course, and teach effectively.

 Reminders for classroom set-up:

 - Plan to arrive at your classroom with plenty of time to set up before your class is to begin.
 OLLI staff or volunteers will meet you in the classroom to assist with set-up.
-Please remember to place your parking permit on your car dashboard when you arrive for your course.

 - Bring your presentation on a thumb drive to provide optimal connection to the room set-up.
 If bringing a laptop, please contact the OLLI office to ensure we have the correct equipment to connect to the classroom presentation system.